Eastpointe, Michigan: Notable people

-Edward J. Bonior (1922–2001) was Mayor of East Detroit from 1963 to 1967.
-He is the head of the Boniors political family.

 Merollis Chevrolet of Eastpointe is where Guinness Book of World Records "World's Greatest Salesman" Joe Girard set consecutive sales records over a fifteen-year period.

-Former Eastpointe Mayor former Macomb County Commissioner and former representative of the Michigan House of Representatives Frank Accavitti Jr. is an Eastpointe resident.
-Accavitti is a former board member and past president of the Eastpointe Kiwanis Club.
-He also is a member of the Eastpointe Lions Club, the Selfridge Air National Guard Base Community Council, the Eastpointe Historical Society, the friends of the Roseville Library and the Eastpointe Community Chest.
-Accavitti has served as a trustee of the Eastpointe Employees' Pension Fund, the Eastpointe Memorial Library Board, the South Macomb Disposal Authority and the South East Macomb Sanitary District.

 Jerry M. Linenger, M.D., M.S.S.M., M.P.H., Ph.D.
 (Captain, Medical Corps, USN, Ret.) is a former NASA astronaut, who flew on the Space Shuttle and Space Station Mir Born and raised in Eastpointe, Linenger graduated from East Detroit High School in 1973.

-Arts and entertainment
+Detroit-style pizza inventors, Gus and Anna Guerra opened Cloverleaf Bar (on Gratiot Avenue in 1953 after selling Buddy's Pizza (originally named Buddy's Rendezvous) on Six Mile Rd and Contant Street in Detroit.

+Alice Cooper (aka Vincent D. Furnier; b.
+1948, Detroit), an American shock-rock singer and musician, was a childhood resident of East Detroit.
+He resided on Lincoln Ave. near Kelly Road, and attended grade school at Kantner Elementary.

 Actor Jayson Blair of MTV's The Hard Times of RJ Berger is an Eastpointe native.

 Rapper Kid Rock refers to Eastpointe in his song "It's Still East Detroit To Me."

 Christian Berishaj (stage name JMSN) is an American singer, songwriter, multi-instrumentalist, producer, engineer, mixer, videographer and designer and a former member of the band, Love Arcade, in which he was known as Snowhite.
 He was raised in Eastpointe.

-Mike Lubinski of the reality show Big Brother is from Eastpointe.

 Jacob M. Appel's short story collection, Einstein's Beach House, is largely set in a fictionalized Eastpointe.

 Adrenalin is an American rock band from East Detroit Michigan, that is perhaps best known for their song "Road of the Gypsy," featured in the 1986 film Iron Eagle.

 Back in the USA is the 1970 debut studio album, and second album overall, by the American protopunk band MC5 recorded in Eastpointe in 1969.

 Jeopardy!
 Tournament of Champions contestant Sandie Baker was from Eastpointe.